 If you walk in your thoughts far away enough, you could end up in a place called your past many years ago.
 You do not always want to be there, but as the years pile up, the memories swirl around like the falling leaves.
 The soft whispers have some secrets to reveal and things which you want to be always with you, are also around.

-October light is sparklingly bright and untamed as it brakes through the still dense foliage and takes a spot on the backyard table next to my coffee cup.
+October light is sparklingly bright and untamed as it brakes through the unmoving, dense foliage and takes a spot on the backyard table next to my coffee cup.
 Things we want to let go and things we desperately would love to keep, yet, cannot.
 I always loved to paint October, but never enjoyed its arrival too much.

 The question sometimes arises: did it happen for real, or did I only imagine that?
 The far away places of past can be anything, and it is kind of hard to keep the door to the memory gardens closed.
 Paging through old greeting cards is painful and sweet at the same time.
 I’d love to believe the ghosts are still here and silently watching over us, but nobody knows this for sure.

 Things live so much longer than we do.
 So, we cannot throw out an old dress hence its ruffles hide some long-ago evaporated scent, and the lace fabric still remembers a touch from 40 years back.
 We cannot part with old souvenirs, so meaningless to people, who have no idea where they come from.
 Sometimes, all what remains is a small card and a dried flower or leaf between book pages.